Verpitek/CakeSpark/CAKESPARK_MANUAL.md

 ## Variable Names

-In PanSpark, variable names use camelCase (no underscores or dashes):
+In CakeSpark, variable names use camelCase (no underscores or dashes):
 - `health`, `damage`, `score` — Good!
 - `x1`, `y2`, `temp` — Also fine
 - `playerHealth`, `enemyDamage` — Perfect!